wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 makedb is run with the options --taxonmap and --taxonnodes to structure the databases such that should we prefer alignments made to a specific clade, such as chordates, the database contains the appropriate information to do as we ask.

 Now we have all of the ingredients to write our EnTAP script.
-Because <a href="https://bioinformatics.uconn.edu/databases/">Xanadu contains the databases</a>, it is necessary only to secure copy the fasta_out.fasta file to our appropriate Xanadu directory.
-However, Xanadu does not have specifically the vertebrate_only.dmnd database, but rather the complete_protein.dmnd database.
-This is no problem, as we will signal to EnTAP we are only interested in chordate alignments:
+We now secure copy our appropriate files to our Xanadu directory.
+We are now ready to EnTAP!

 <pre style="color: silver; background: black;">nano entap.sh